chubbymaggie/fast/README.md

 These commands will keep the line/column positions of the code elements in the corresponding binary and XML documents.
-Note that if "-p" option is not provided, even if the protobuf document has the code elements' position information, they will not be skipped in the XML document.
+Note that if "-p" option is not provided, even if the protobuf document has the code elements' position information, they will be omitted in the XML document.
 ```
 	$ fast -p test.cc test.pb
 	$ fast -s test.pb